 Active Black Country are working with national/regional and local partners to bring Mental health awareness to the fore across the region.
 Additionally, we are supporting local organisations/clubs to be more accessible to people who may be going through a mental health experience.

-We are working with key stakeholders and specialist organisations in the Mental health sector such as MIND and Rethink Mental health.
+We are working with key stakeholders and specialist organisations in the Mental health sector such as MIND (useful resources & support) and Rethink Mental health.
 To build understating and awareness across stakeholder’s our Inclusion and Diversity Forum focused on Mental Wellbeing as a theme.

 For more information on the forum please follow this link here.